Build Muscle at Any Age: At 64, my client Roger is crushing it!

 - Moderate carb diets: 26–44% of total daily calories

-Research shows that intermittent fasting offers more than just fat burning—it can help prevent type 2 diabetes, heart disease, age-related neurodegenerative disorders, inflammatory bowel disease, and even certain cancers.
+Intermittent fasting (IF) involves cycling between periods of eating and fasting and when done correctly, it can be a powerful tool for metabolic health.
+Research shows that intermittent fasting offers more than just fat burning, it can help prevent type 2 diabetes, heart disease, age-related neurodegenerative disorders, inflammatory bowel disease, and even certain cancers.

 Exercise “the magic pill”!